Ragu-123/audify/README.md

 ## "🤝 Contributing"
 "Contributions are welcome!
 Feel free to submit issues or pull requests to improve Audify."

-## "📜 License"
-"This project is licensed under the MIT License.
-See the LICENSE file for details."

 ## "💡 Credits"
 "Special thanks to all contributors who made this project possible! 🌟"